-Since your users will now GlobalCerts secure accounts, other customers may now automatically send encrypted emails to your users using certificate-based S/MIME encryption.
-These MUST pass through the SMG to be decrypted and verified unless you have installed the user's private key on their mail clients.
+Since your users will now have GlobalCerts secure accounts, other customers may now automatically send encrypted emails to your users by using certificate-based S/MIME encryption.
+These MUST pass through the SMG to be decrypted and verified unless you also have installed the user's private key on their mail clients.

 If you don't receive S/MIME emails from any of our other customers, and also do not wish for the SMG to harvest S/MIME certificates from inbound signed emails, then you may leave the SMG out of your inbound mail path and disregard this section.

-In general we recommend keeping your Existing MX record as Office 365 so that it may process inbound mail connections first.
-In this configuration it can block spam and phishing emails more effectively.
-Then, signed or encrypted emails will be routed to the SMG for decryption and/or signature validation and harvesting, and finally routed back to Office365 for delivery.
+In general we recommend keeping your existing MX record as Microsoft 365's (mail.protection.outlook.com) so that it may continue filtering your inbound mail.
+In this configuration, it can block spam and phishing emails more effectively.
+Then, any signed or encrypted emails will be routed to the SMG for decryption and/or signature validation and harvesting, and finally routed back to Microsoft 365 for delivery.